Gradiant/grad-ssikit-android/README.md

 21. build.gradle.kts -> Related to previous point, the jni was added with the following dependency "fr.acinq.secp256k1:secp256k1-kmp:0.6.0".

+22. WaltIdDidEbsiService.kt -> BigInteger.TWO does not exist in Android, so it was replaced by BigInteger.ONE.add(BigInteger.ONE).

 ## Android Application Requirements

 1. Place the jars of waltid-ssikit, waltid-vclib, waltid-servicematrix in app/libs.
 Add those libraries to the project with the following line "implementation fileTree(include: ['*.jar'], dir: './libs')" inside the build.gradle of the project.